Bait and Fillet

 Draenor's fishing uses the standard method of casting, waiting for the bobber to splash, and clicking the bobber to reel in (see Your First Catch).
 However, the process that determines what fish is caught, and how anglers can influence that, has changed substantially since MoP.

-The methods outlined below apply to all (known) Draenor waters, except the waters within your Garrison.
-In Garrison waters the catch size is determined by the level of your Fishing Shack - see Garrison Fishing.
+The methods outlined below apply to all Draenor waters, except Garrison waters where the size of the catch is determined by the level of your Fishing Shack, not your skill.
 None of these methods apply to other continents.

 Bait Determines Type of Catch

 The type of named fish caught from open water is determined by the use (or not) of Bait:

 - Without using the appropriate Bait, or when using the wrong type of Bait for the waters being fished: About 72% of the core fish catch will be Crescent Saberfish, with just 20% the area's prize fish (for example Sea Scorpion in coastal waters).

 - With the appropriate Bait for the waters being fished: The catch table flips, with 72% being the area's prize fish, and 20% being Crescent Saberfish.

 Pool catches do not require Bait.
 Using Bait will not change the type of fish caught from pools in Draenor.
 Pools always contain the prize fish.